Parasite (2019 film): Box office

-In its tenth week of release the film crossed the $20 million mark (rare for an international film), making $632,500 from 306 theatres.
-During the weekend of the Oscars, the film made $1.5 million from 1,060 theatres for a running total of $35.5 million.
-After Neon's doubling of theatre showings in the week following the Academy Awards, the film made $5.5 million in revenue from the US & Canada, making it one of the biggest Best Picture bumps since Slumdog Millionaire in 2009 and the biggest in ten years.
+In its tenth week of release the film crossed the $20 million mark (rare for an international film), making $632,500 from 306 cinemas.
+During the weekend of the Oscars, the film made $1.5 million from 1,060 cinemas for a running total of $35.5 million.
+After Neon's doubling of showings in the week after the Academy Awards, the film made $5.5 million in revenue from the US and Canada, one of the largest Best Picture bumps since Slumdog Millionaire in 2009 and the largest in ten years.

-On 5 February, Parasite became the first Korean film in nearly 15 years that surpassed one million moviegoers in Japan.
+On 5 February, Parasite became the first Korean film in nearly 15 years to surpass one million filmgoers in Japan.
 In the UK, it broke the record for the opening weekend of a non-English-language film, making £1.4 million ($1.8 million) including previews over its debut weekend, from 135 screens, and in Australia it took in over $1.9 million.
-In the weekend following its Oscars wins, the film made $12.8 million from 43 countries, bringing its international total to $161 million, and its global running gross over the $200 million mark.
+In the weekend after its Oscars wins, it made $12.8 million from 43 countries, bringing its international total to $161 million and its global running gross to over the $200 million mark.

 Following its Academy Awards success, Parasite received significant rescreening, generating significant further revenue.
-The Associated Press reported the biggest "Oscar effect" since 2001 after Gladiator won the Oscar for Best Picture.
+The Associated Press reported the biggest "Oscar effect" since 2001 after Gladiator won Best Picture.
 Parasite's box office revenue increased by more than 230% compared to the prior week, grossing $2.15 million in a single day.
 It also ranked No. 1 in Japan, the first Korean film to do so in 15 years.
-The Motion Picture Distributors Association of Australia announced that $749K worth of cinema tickets were sold in a single weekend, with the film re-entering the top 10 at the local box office more than six months after it debuted in Australian cinemas.
+The Motion Picture Distributors Association of Australia announced that $749K worth of cinema tickets were sold in a single weekend, with the film reentering the top 10 at the local box office more than six months after it debuted in Australian cinemas.
 Parasite also surged back to fourth place in South Korea's box office by attracting more than 80,000 viewers.